Christian Philip Hoeck

 -with Antoine Bertheau

-This paper yields new insights into why similar workers are paid differently by surveying Danish firms on their belief about wage setting and linking responses to administrative data.
-We first assess whether firms correctly perceive their actual position on the wage distribution by asking whether they pay higher or lower wages than firms competing for the same workers and comparing the answers to objective wage measures.
-We find that a substantial minority of firms misperceive their position on the wage distribution.
-Innacurate belief is more likely to occur for smaller and younger firms.
-Innacurate beliefs is associated with higher workers' separation rate.
-We then document firm’s motives to set higher or lower wages than their competitors.
-The main motive for setting high wages is in line with search models, i.e., to retain and attract new employees.
-Efficiency wage and rent-sharing motives come next.
-Compensating for negative job characteristics is the least common motive to set high wages.
+This paper yields new insights into why similar workers are paid differently by surveying a representative sample of Danish firms and linking responses to administrative data.
+We find that a substantial minority of firms—about 35 percent —have inaccurate beliefs about their position on wage distribution.
+Inaccurate beliefs are more likely to occur for smaller and younger firms.
+We study implications of firms' inacurate beliefs by building a tractable monopsony framework.
+Using our survey, we elicit firms' motives for setting high wages.
+The dominant motive aligns with wage posting models, i.e., to retain and attract new employees.
+Compensating for negative job characteristics is the least common motive.